Resolving disputes between landlords and tenants

 The RTB replaces the courts in dealing with the majority of disputes between landlords and tenants.
 The RTB provides full information on the dispute resolution process.

-You can apply online for the RTB’s dispute resolution services.
-Or, you can download an application form and email or post it to the RTB.
-Use the mediation application form (pdf) if you want to resolve your dispute by mediation, or the adjudication application form (pdf) if you want your case adjudicated.
+You can apply online for mediation with the RTB’s dispute resolution services.
+Or, you can download a mediation application form (pdf) form and email or post it to the RTB.

 If you are appealing your case to the Tribunal, you must complete an appeal application form.
 Use the mediation appeal form (pdf) if you are appealing the outcome of a mediation and the adjudication appeal form (pdf) if you are appealing an adjudicated decision.
 Post the completed form back to the RTB, or email it to tribunals@rtb.ie.